I was looking online at a friend's Facebook page today and found this:

 The Niyamas or self observances:

-2. Santosa: Practice acceptance.
+1. Sauca: Be pure.
+A shower is nice.
+Brush your teeth too, please.
+But don’t forget, purity also means being cleansed of bad habits and negative emotions.2.
+Santosa: Practice acceptance.
 Contentment—not to be confused with complacency—means we learn to love ourselves with unconditional positive regard.
 It means allowing ourselves to seek happiness not from outside of ourselves, but from within.

 3. Tapas: Do your work.
 Sri Pattabhi Jois reminded his students, “practice and all is coming.”
 He was referring to a yoga practice, and a meditation practice too.
 This doesn’t happen through osmosis: we must do our work and let the benefits unfold in time.